hendricius/the-bread-code/basics/basic-dough.md

 However, when baking myself I sometimes add yeast right away and could not notice a significant difference.
 It would be interesting to conduct more research on this topic.

+You may see in other recipes that it is common to proof the yeast in warm water, followed by the addition of sugar to feed the yeast.
+This is only done to make the dough rise faster.
+Since we are waiting overnight for our dough to rise, the sugars and room temperature water are more than enough, no need to add sugar.

 ### Form the gluten

 We need a very strong layer of gluten to trap air in the dough.